Jbleezy/BO2-Reimagined/README.md

 * Stuck zombie counts as a kill
 * Unupgraded: decreased stock ammo from 30 bursts to 15 bursts
 * Unupgraded: changed weapon name from "Acid Gat" to "Acidgat"
+* Upgraded: increased clip ammo from 1 burst to 2 bursts
 * Upgraded: decreased stock ammo from 50 bursts to 30 bursts
 * Upgraded: increased max splash damage from 1000 to 2000
 * Upgraded: increased min splash damage from 500 to 1000